zkmkarlsruhe/ofxTensorFlow2/README.md

 For each example project, create a new virtual environment.
 We will use `conda` to do so:

 ```shell
 cd example_XXXX/python
 conda create -n myEnv python=3.7
 conda activate myEnv
 ```

 With our virtual environment set up and activated we need to install the required python packages.
-A common package manager is pip.
 For each example we've listed the required packages using `pip3 freeze > requirements.txt`.
 You can easily install them by running:

 ```shell
 pip3 install -r requirements.txt